GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/1_Initial_processing_with_Crawl.md

 First remove any results from previous runs, then run it, saving the results to `fit1`.
 Note that I am caching the results from this section of code so that crawl is not re-run everytime I knit the document.
+**EDIT: the caching is broken, so ignore the results from this section.
+I ran it until I got no NAs and the tracks looked good before I saved the result.**

 ``` r
 if(exists("fit1")){rm(fit1)}